 Tacos de Papa y Chorizo

 Enjoy these taco stand style potato and chorizo tacos topped with salsa verde.
 They are salty, greasy and spicy, and that is a good thing, a very good thing.
 Big flavor!
 Yum!
 This is typical street food.
 In Mexico, food that is quick, tasty and served in bite size portions is known as antojitos which means “little cravings” and you will crave them after trying them, garantizado.
+Wondering how to make chorizo tacos?
+We’ll show you.

 Gather Your Ingredients